grab/engineering-blog/_posts/2016-10-20-zero-downtime-migration.md

 ### Load Testing

-Before receiving actual, real world traffic, our team performed load testing by dumping all the day logs with the highest traffic in the past month.
+Before receiving actual real world traffic, our team performed load testing by dumping all the day logs with the highest traffic in the past month.
 We proceeded to create a script that would parse the logs and send actual HTTP requests to our endpoint hosted on our staging servers.
 This ensured that our configurations were adequate for every anticipated traffic, and to verify that our new endpoints were maintaining the Service Level Agreement (SLA).

 ### Shadow Testing